DanielAraldi/DanielAraldi/README.md

 ## ✨ About me

-I'm a Systems Development Technician by [SENAI](https://sc.senai.br/) and currently studying Computer Science at Univali at [UNIVALI](https://www.univali.br/).
+I'm a Systems Development Technician by [SENAI](https://sc.senai.br/) and currently studying Computer Science at [Univali](https://www.univali.br/).
 I have been inside development studying for 6 years, and I have 3 years with a professional developer as a front-end and back-end.

 I have already participated in **ERP systems** for signing electronic invoices and administration using Node.js, Express.js, and Java Spring Boot.
 Also, I have experience with **administrator panels** around deliveries, management, and schools using the technologies React and Next.js.